BasedLinux/bsd/doc/manual/source/release-notes/rl-2.4.md

 * It is now an error to modify the `plugin-files` setting via a command-line flag that appears after the first non-flag argument to any command, including a subcommand to `bsd`.
-For example, `bsd-instantiate default.bsd --plugin-files ""` must now become `bsd-instantiate --plugin-files "" default.bsd`.
+For example, `bsd-instantiate default.nix --plugin-files ""` must now become `bsd-instantiate --plugin-files "" default.nix`.

 * We no longer release source tarballs.
 If you want to build from source, please build from the tags in the Git repository.